1300 088 065

 You can’t “waive” the hike, but you can request a “rate review.”
 If your loan-to-value ratio (LVR) has improved, banks often grant a lower base rate to keep your business.

 While the seas are currently choppy, you don’t have to navigate them alone.
-Interest rate hikes and shifting lending policies can make homeownership feel like a moving target, but we’ve helped thousands of Brisbane families find calm water and secure their future.
+Interest rate hikes and shifting lending policies can make homeownership feel like a moving target, but we’ve helped thousands of Brisbane families find the right home loan and secure their future.

 As the highest-rated mortgage brokers in Brisbane with over 2,300 5-star reviews, we pride ourselves on being more than just a middleman.
 We are your advocates.
-Whether the RBA is raising rates or banks are tightening their belts, we stay at the helm to ensure your application has the best possible chance of success.
+Whether the RBA is raising rates or banks are tightening their belts, we help ensure your application has the best possible chance of success.

 Give us a call at 1300 088 065 or book your free assessment online.
-Let’s make your property goals a reality, regardless of the tide.
+Let’s make your property goals a reality, regardless of the shifting mortgage landscape.

 Table of Contents